top of page

 When you're reading an article or blog post, do you find the author is being precise about what they mean by a target concept or a description of events?
 Just as this is important in medicine—it’s clearly essential to get the exact morphine dosage right!—it’s important when we're trying to convey information.
 If we’re going to have meaningful conversations about racism, violence, and war, for example, we need to have a precise understanding of what we and our interlocutors mean by key concepts and ideas.

-For example, a lot was being said in the US and Canada around the Summer of 2020 about defunding the police.
-However, it’s not always clear what speakers mean by this idea, and the meaning differs from person to person.
+For example, a lot had been said in the US and Canada around the Summer of 2020 about defunding the police.
+However, it’s not always clear what speakers meant by this idea, and the meaning differed from person to person.
 Does the communicator want to reduce funding or eliminate funding?
 Do they mean for funds to be redirected to support other resources or services?
 If so, to which services and precisely why would it be better to redirect that funding there?
 It can be confusing when an author or speaker is not defining their terms and explaining their views precisely.
 When the topic is as important as this, we need to know exactly what people are talking about.

 Sometimes, precision is purposefully kept out of communications.
 For example, slogans are kept pithy for effect—they'd loose their impact if weighed down by precise meaning.
 Think, for example, of Nike's famous slogan, "Just do it".
 We shouldn't expect Nike to be precise about what "it" refers to.
 "Just score a goal" and "Just do the laundry before the weekend is over so your kids have clothes for school" clearly don't have the same ring as "Just do it".